MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Move the way to the internal copy and paste buffer removing it from the data.

+### Paste tags

+Set tags from the tag clipboard and start the property editor.

 ### ![Delete](../images/tag_menu_delete.png) Delete

 Remove the object from the data.